ice-wm/FAQ/index.md

 ### Minimal Requirements

-A default IceWM installation just depends on the X window system (any X window system will do, no matter how old or from which vendor)  and libXpm and therefore should run sufficiently fast even on an old 386, a sparc IPC or any other box capable of running X. For some of the nifty features like shaped borders, gradient frames and gradient menus it might help to have a computer which is slightly faster or which doesn't have an ancient X version.
+A default IceWM installation just depends on the X11 window system (any X11 window system will do, no matter how old or from which vendor)  and libXpm and therefore should run sufficiently fast even on an old 386, a sparc IPC or any other box capable of running X11.
+For some of the nifty features like shaped borders, gradient frames and gradient menus it might help to have a computer which is slightly faster or which doesn't have an ancient X11 version.

 ### Installation